mohitahmed/transformer-resolution-scaling/README.md

 ###  Results

 The model is evaluated both quantitatively (PSNR, SSIM) and visually.
-The super-resolved digits closely resemble the originals, showing that the model successfully learns the mapping from LR to HR digits.
+The super-resolved digits closely resemble the originals, demonstrating that the Transformer-CNN hybrid architecture effectively learns to reconstruct detailed images from low-resolution inputs.